-Have you heard about the benefits of doing business in Estonia?
-Perhaps some of your colleagues, friends or business partners have already managed to register an LLC in Estonia?
+Company formation in Estonia - have you heard about the benefits of doing business in Estonia?
+Perhaps some of your colleagues, friends or business partners have already registered a company in Estonia?

-One way or another, on this page we will share with you everything that we know about this beautiful country and what horizons will open before you as soon as you decide to open a company in Estonia, and we will also give you step-by-step instructions on how to start a business. in Estonia.
+Anyway, we will share with you everything that we know about this beautiful country and about the horizons which will open before you as soon as you decide to set up a company in Estonia, and we will also give you step-by-step instruction on how to start doing business in Estonia.

-First of all, we will talk about a limited liability company (analogue of LLC in the post-Soviet space, LTD in the UK, LLC in the USA, and in Estonian - simply ОÜ – osaühing).
+Firstly, we will talk about the limited liability company (similar to LLC in the USA or LTD in the UK.
+In Estonian its called ОÜ – osaühing.

 - doing business;